 - Ethics of healthcare

 Learn more about pre-physician assistant studies in the UWEC course catalog.

-A few majors that would best support a career as a physician assistant include:
+Programs that would best support a career as a PA include: